Taming the Long Tail: Denoising Collaborative Information for Robust Semantic ID Generation: Conclusion

-\textbf{w/o the Dynamic Behavior-Guided Router}:Removing the Behavior-Guided Dynamic Router impairs the model’s ability to learn to estimate and weight collaborative signals according to information richness, leading to a drop in recommendation accuracy on both discriminative ranking and generative retrieval tasks.
-This demonstrates that information richness provides a reliable measure of importance for collaborative SIDs.
+\textbf{w/o the Dynamic Behavioral Weighting Gate}: Removing the dynamic behavioral weighting gate impairs the model’s ability to be aware of the importance of behavioral SIDs, leading to a drop in recommendation accuracy on both discriminative ranking and generative retrieval tasks.
+This demonstrates that it's is crucial to enable the downstream recommendation to suppress noisy SIDs for improving downstream recommendation performance

-\textbf{w/o Sparsity Regularition}: Removing the sparsity regularization term also leads to performance degradation.
-This is because the regularization plays two critical roles.
-First, by encouraging sparse activations (i.e., selecting only a few relevant SIDs), it forces the model to learn more specialized and disentangled representations for each SID, effectively increasing the model's total capacity in a manner similar to Mixture-of-Experts (MoE) models.
-Second, the item-specific sparsity target encourages the model to allocate its representational budget wisely, using fewer, high-level SIDs for long-tail items and more, detailed SIDs for popular items.
-The absence of this guidance leads to less expressive and less adaptive representations.
+\textbf{w/o Sparsely-Activated Training Strategy}: Removing the sparsely-activated training strategy also leads to performance degradation.
+The sparsely-activated training strategy plays a significant role in the behavioral experts.
+This training strategy encourages the activation of every expert and codebook during training, thereby alleviating the load imbalance issue.
+Therefore, during training, the behavioral experts can adaptively activate a varying number of experts for head and long-tail items, thereby reducing the impact of noise on the quantization network.